KonstantinosChanioglou/Automated-Email-Sending/README.md

 # Automating-Email-Sending

 This project sends daily scheduled emails with attachement to a list of emails.
-In addition writing all the sending history or errors to a log file.
+In addition it writes all the email sending history or errors to a log file.

 ## Before running